nftchance/nft-nondilutive/README.md

 The base layer is automatically generated just like a typical NFT contract that you are used to seeing.
 This layer cannot be disabled, the URI is immutable and holders cannot remove it from their token.
 This means that a permanent storage solution must be acquired (Whooo more holder security!)

+1. Update max supply that can be minted.
+2. Update mint cost.
+3. Deploy with constructor args.

 ### When minting

 Runs just like normal.
 Have the ability to implement standard reveal functions such as Chainlink VRF to automatically generate an offset to the image used.
 This is kind of a hacky solution and a less than ideal solution.
 Realistically, it would be a lower barrier of entry to have a reveal mechanism built in however this has reached the extent of my midnight jam.
 Submit a PR.

+1. Set mint as open.

 ### When adding functionality

 We now run through the primary contract instead of deploying a new contract that focuses on funneling our holders and their money into an entirely new collection.
 Yuck!
 Instead, we will be adding the update within the base contract.
 This means that everything will update within the primary collection and it is truly non-dillutive of all aspects!
 Finally, holders are not punished as builders, build.

+1. Load the generation.
+2. Enable the generation to allow for token evolution.

 #### Loading a generation